Star Wars at McMenamins Bagdad Theater

 There is a cheap way to get the first two of these stamps.
 Simply take the (mostly) daily 2:00 PM tour of the Crystal Ballroom complex in downtown Portland, and you can get the Ballroom and Lola’s Room stamps for free.
-I did that in October 2016, but I have not yet had time to process the photos and write the article.
+I did that in October 2016, as you can read about in Exploring the McMenamins Crystal Blocks.
 In addition, according to the official Passport rules, it might be possible to attend free events at these four venues in order to get the stamps.

 Now I had narrowed it down to only two movie tickets to purchase.
 The problem is, I don’t particularly like movies, mostly because they are too violent or too immoral, or both.
 So it is a rare movie that I would want to see in a theater — especially when I would have to drive 90 minutes to Portland to see the movie for a Passport stamp.

 Fortunately, the Sequel Trilogy and Anthology Star Wars soft reboots are bringing some movies to the silver screen which I would actually be eager to see.
 I’ve been a huge science fiction fan since childhood, and Star Wars has been part of my psyche since I saw Episode IV back in 1977 — hey, 40 years ago this year!